aon3d/covid-face-shield/README.md

 - [Assembly instructions](docs/assembly.md)

 ## Printing Instructions

-Theses printing instruction are meant for printing on a AON-M2 or an AON-M2-2020.
+The following instructions are intended for printing using the AON-M2 or an AON-M2-2020.

 ### Printer Preparation
 1. Install a 0.6 mm nozzle heater block assembly.
 Instructions [here](https://docs.aon3d.com/maintenance/replace_hba/).